p-petrenko/MoviesInfo/README.md

 # MoviesInfo
-> App for movie search.
+> MoviesInfo is an application for movie search.
 Has a search bar where user inputs a movie name.
 > When a cell with a certin movie is tapped, the screen with more detailed info is shown.

 Supports: iOS 11.x and above